idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

   Technically, we push it onto the front of a now reversed list of meanings which, come the end of the loop, we reverse.

-  However, we have managed it, we have a correctly ordered list of meanings onto the front of which we tack the :samp:`IDIO_I_{sequence}` intermediate code -- ``IDIO_I_BEGIN`` etc..
+  However we have managed it, we have a correctly ordered list of meanings onto the front of which we tack the :samp:`IDIO_I_{sequence}` intermediate code -- ``IDIO_I_BEGIN`` etc..